SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Introduction

+However, researchers face a tough predicament where the needed data are hard to collect, merge or share directly.
+That is because the needed data are usually decentralized among multiple data owners and might contain much sensitive or private information, which is protected by recently released privacy protection policies or regulations~\cite{ruan2021snp}, such as General Data Protection Regulation (GDPR for short)~\cite{voigt2017eu} of European Union.

-How to utilize the decentralized data in multiple \emph{data controller}s to train high-performance machine learning models efficiently with privacy preservation is a key challenge.
-In this challenging scenario, the \emph{data controller}s own valuable data under their controls, which can support the training process.
-However, the potential leakage risk of sensitive information incurs regulations enforced by related laws, which further leads to the phenomenon of isolated data islands.
-The solutions to this challenge are essential for current small innovative businesses, which is usually the main-stream force of innovations in our modern society, because, compared to the big Internet vendors, each small company in the innovative businesses usually controls a much smaller volume of data in its initial step.
+Therefore, how to utilize the decentralized data in multiple data owners to efficiently train high-performance machine learning models with privacy preservation is now a crucial challenge. \hwl{In this challenging scenario, when vendors want to train the models, the data owners hold valuable data under their control.
+The potential risk of sensitive information leakage hereby incurs regulations enforced by related laws, thus further leading to the phenomenon of isolated data sources.}